 - A practical FAQ with common questions you’ll likely have

-Understanding always-on VPN and why you might disable it Vpn on microsoft edge
+Understanding always-on VPN and why you might disable it Cloud secure edge vpn 2026

 - What it is: An “always-on VPN” setup keeps a VPN connection active by default, so your traffic automatically routes through the VPN as soon as you’re online.
 This can provide continuous privacy, hide your real IP, and bypass geo-restrictions, but it can also cause issues in certain scenarios.